View on GitHub

 Anchors and Aliases

+If YAML is chosen as the config file format, YAML anchors and aliases can be used to avoid repeating policy values.
 Using anchors and aliases is optional, but supports reuse in a way that allows for updating variable values in a consistent way when they apply to multiple policies.

 Muting the Version Check Warnings